urzyme/urzyme.github.io/class1/tyr/README.md

-TyrRS shares a number of similarites with its close homolog [TrpRS](/class1/trp), which constitute subclass Ic.
+TyrRS shares a number of similarities with its close homolog [TrpRS](/class1/trp), which constitute subclass Ic.
-TyrRS and TrpRS are homodimeric, in contrast to many Class I syntheteases which operate as monomers (Gomez and Ibba, 2020).
+TyrRS and TrpRS are homodimeric, in contrast to many Class I synthetases which operate as monomers (Gomez and Ibba, 2020).
 Moreover, the two amino acids may have been among the last amino acids to emerge in the metabolism (Trifonov 2000), and are chemically similar (aromatic side chains), consistent with the hypotheses of the two AARS sharing a common ancestor with either dual specificity, or one synthetase spawning off the other (Doublié et al. 1995, Fournier et al. 2015).
 Conserved aspartate side chains in the specificity determining helix (SDH) allow the respective enzymes to discriminate between tyrosine and tryptophan (Doublié et al. 1995).
-Lastly, while most Class I syntheteases approach the tRNA acceptor stem from the minor groove side, TyrRS and TrpRS alike instead approach the acceptor stem directly (de Pouplana and Schimmel 2001).
+Lastly, while most Class I synthetases approach the tRNA acceptor stem from the minor groove side, TyrRS and TrpRS alike instead approach the acceptor stem directly (de Pouplana and Schimmel 2001).